Darrick Wood School

 Darrick Wood School is a mixed secondary school in Orpington, London Borough of Bromley, United Kingdom with a current roll of 1785 pupils.
 It was first opened in 1975.

 History

 The school opened in 1975.
 For the first two terms the students were accommodated at Charles Darwin School, Biggin Hill.
 The school expanded and when inspected in 2009, had Technology College status and has received a Healthy School Award and Sportsmark Award.
 It was a Microsoft Academy, allowing professional qualifications to be offered to both students and members of public.

 It converted to being an academy in 2010.
-It gained a Teaching school qualification in 2013 and the United Kingdoms World Class Schools Quality Mark which the previous school had gained, was confirmed in 2018.
+It gained a Teaching school qualification in 2013 and the United Kingdom's World Class Schools Quality Mark which the previous school had gained, was confirmed in 2018.

 Structure

 Darrick Wood School is a larger-than-average secondary academy which opened in December 1975, and converted to academy status in 2010.
 There is a hearing impairment resource provision within the school which is managed by the London Borough of Bromley.
 These pupils are fully integrated into the school.

 The majority of pupils are from a white British background and the proportion of pupils who speak English as an additional language is significantly below the national average.
 The proportion of disadvantaged pupils is significantly below the national average; in the lowest 20% nationally.